jebidiah-anthony/htb_irked/README.md

    ```
    __Notes__:
    - __*viewuser*__ runs __*/tmp/listusers*__
-     - The file is not found.
+     - The file does not yet exist in the system
      - __*/tmp/listusers*__ will be run as root no matter who owns it
 3. Create payload:
    ```console